How to Photograph a Scene for Analysis

 Show scale and position

 A clear scene photo should answer where things are, not just what they are.
-Include nearby surfaces, walls, floor lines, or landmarks so placement is obvious.
+Include nearby surfaces, walls, floor lines, door frames, package edges, lane markings, or landmarks so placement is obvious.
+The goal is not artistic framing; the goal is enough visual context for a reviewer to understand location and relationship.

 Take extra angles when the scene matters

-This matters most for accidents, property condition, delivery damage, or any case where you may want a defensible record later.
+This matters most for accidents, property condition, delivery damage, maintenance issues, move-in records, workplace documentation, or any case where you may want a defensible record later.
+If an angle changes the apparent story, that is useful information.
+Upload the clearest image for the first report, and keep the supporting images with your case materials.

 Common mistakes to avoid